maclt/migrate-google-photos/README.md

 # Migrate Google Photos
-You can download the batch of photos from Google Photo.
+This helps you to download the batch of photos from Google Photo.
-To save the cost of Google One, let's archive the data in Google Photo.
+To save [the cost of Google One](https://one.google.com/about/plans?g1_landing_page=0), let's archive the data in Google Photo.
-Limitation: This script cannot delete the photos in Google Photos because Google does not provide DELETE API.

 ## Prerequisites
 - install NodeJS